dithizac000/team-charm/README.md

 # team-charm
-Create a boba shop website that allows user to input order via modal.
-Then we ask user for validting cart with their personalized infomations.
-Afterward validation, we inject data into our database.
-Besides that we have a log in page for user and for admin.
+Create a boba shop website that allows user to input order via modal in the menu page.
+The user can proceed to view their order in their cart and proceed to checkout by entering their personal info.
+Afterwards, the user can check their order history by logging into their account.
+All of the users order datat will be stored and displayed for the user.

+# Account log in info
+View order history by entering the email associated with your "purchase" when you check out and provide email.
+example:
+-after ordering, in the checkout page I provide my email hello@world.com -then in the account page I log in using "hello@world.com"

 # Authors